 Abaxx Announces SmarterMarkets™ Podcast Passes One Million Downloads

-/EIN News/ -- TORONTO, Sept.
-25, 2022 (GLOBE NEWSWIRE) -- Abaxx Technologies Inc., (NEO: ABXX) (OTCQX: ABXXF) (“Abaxx” or the “Company”), a financial software company, majority shareholder of Abaxx Singapore Pte.
+TORONTO, Sept.
+25, 2022 (GLOBE NEWSWIRE) -- Abaxx Technologies Inc., ABXX ABXXF ("Abaxx" or the "Company"), a financial software company, majority shareholder of Abaxx Singapore Pte.
 Ltd., the Abaxx Commodity Exchange (ACX), announces SmarterMarkets™, its media platform producing a weekly podcast focused on redesigning markets and technology to better serve society, has surpassed 1 million downloads.

 Highlights: